-a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following:

-- The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office.
+- a.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office.

-b.A minimum grade point average of 2.0 or higher.
+b.
+Minimum grade of "C" (or "P") for each course in the major and minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- Critically evaluate the decentralized nature of power in the American political system. - Assess the major concepts in comparing and analyzing political systems and political cultures around the globe (e.g., globalization, democratization, and political and economic development in selected countries) - Evaluate and interpret the global interaction of nations, non-governmental organizations, and international organizations in the international arena. - 4.
-Use media resources to evaluate and assess research and writings in issues of Political Science. - Judge the respective relevance of the major western political philosophers of the past for the 21st century.
+- Critically evaluate the decentralized nature of power in the American political system. - Assess the major concepts in comparing and analyzing political systems and political cultures around the globe (e.g., globalization, democratization, and political and economic development in selected countries) - Evaluate and interpret the global interaction of nations, non-governmental organizations, and international organizations in the international arena. - Use media resources to evaluate and assess research and writings in issues of Political Science. - 5.
+Judge the respective relevance of the major western political philosophers of the past for the 21st century.

-Requirements for the Political Science Associate in Arts transfer degree may be met by completing: (a) 3 units of major core courses, 9 units from "List A," and 6 units from "List B" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Political Science Associate in Arts transfer degree may be met by completing: (a) 3 units of major core courses, 9-10 units from "List A," and 6 units from "List B" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.